 - Director of Product Management: Plans and assigns workloads of product managers, manages existing product lines to increase profitability, establishes metrics to measure and improve effectiveness, and conducts market research to identify new opportunities.

-- Product Manager: Develops products by conducting market research, determining requirements and specifications, setting production schedules, and developing marketing strategies.
+- Product Manager: Develops products by conducting market research and product manager analytics, determining requirements and specifications, setting production schedules, and developing marketing strategies.

 - Associate Product Manager: Works closely with product managers, designers, marketing managers, analysts, engineers, and testers to develop products from conception to launch.

 The average salary for product managers is currently , but can be for a Chief Product Officer.

 How To Become a Product Manager

 Successful product managers have mastered a mix of technical knowledge and business education.
 As such, a degree in computer science or engineering and previous technical experience is often desired, and/or an MBA or other business degree.

 Required skills and qualifications go beyond diplomas and certifications, however.
 Because they serve as a liaison between so many different teams and departments, product managers need to be excellent communicators.
 They also need to be technically adept, so they can interact with the development team but also speak clearly with customers and stakeholders.
 They need to be big-picture thinkers, capable of balancing customer expectations with business needs and budget and setting clear priorities.